The insightful Simon Sinek says about company culture

 It can be easy for you as a business owner or CEO to assume the passion you have for the organisation you’ve built and the purpose you stand for is powerful enough and infectious enough to spread to those you’ve hired to help achieve it.
 But rarely is that true.
 Your staff need to feel as though they belong, that you have their back.

-One of the first questions I ask in relation to the culture in your company – and one of the first questions you should ask yourself if you think your revenue can improve is not whether you are building a personal, happy, success-driven and rewarding business culture, but how are you building it, how are you representing a culture that attracts, retains and rewards highly talented people?
+One of the first questions I ask in relation to your company culture – and one of the first questions you should ask yourself if you think your revenue can improve is not whether you are building a personal, happy, success-driven and rewarding business culture, but how are you building it, how are you representing a culture that attracts, retains and rewards highly talented people?

 All the greats do it.
 Andrew Mason, the founder of Groupon, famously said

 “hire great people and give them the freedom to be awesome”.

 Richard Branson lives by the mantra that if you “treat your staff like the smart and capable adults they are – and give them the choice to make informed decisions – you will cultivate an environment in which everyone can flourish”.

 Are you creating that environment?
 You should, because when the culture rocks, so do your returns.

 1. Ask yourself the ‘how’ for your company culture

 “We have a great company culture” are generally the first words to come out of the boss’s mouth when I ask the question.
 But when you ask yourself the “how” – “How am I delivering an outstanding company culture?” – it forces you to list the ways you are actually creating a place where people want to achieve for you, themselves and for the team.